graphnet-team/graphnet/docs/source/installation/install.rst

       # Update central packaging libraries
       pip install --upgrade setuptools packaging

+      # Verify that only wheel, packaging and setuptools are installed
+      pip list #If this shows >3 packages the environment is not clean

       # Now you're ready to proceed with the installation
 Quick Start